doctrine-extensions/DoctrineExtensions/README.markdown

 and ORM adapters to deal with objects.
 Only one instance of listener is required, and can be attached to many different type object managers, currently supported (ORM or ODM)

+### Latest updates

+**2011-04-11**

+- Tree nestedset was improved, now all in memory nodes are synchronized and do not require $em->clear() all the time.
+If you have any problems with new feature, open an issue.
+- Extensions now use only one listener instance for different object managers

 ### ODM MongoDB support

 Extensions which fully supports ODM: